Carol Moldaw: Biography

-Moldaw’s prose has also been published in numerous journals and magazines including AGNI, The Antioch Review, The Boston Review, Conjunctions, The Massachusetts Review, Partisan Review and Plume.
+Moldaw’s prose has also been published in numerous journals and magazines including AGNI Magazine, The Antioch Review, The Boston Review, Conjunctions, The Massachusetts Review, Partisan Review and Plume.
 Her poems have been anthologized in Western Wind: An Introduction to Poetry (McGraw-Hill), A Century of Poetry in The New Yorker 1925–2025 (Knopf), Pushcart Prize XLVI: Best of the Small Presses and Under 35: A New Generation of American Poets (Anchor), and her work has been translated into Chinese, Italian, Portuguese and Turkish.

-Moldaw is the recipient of several literary distinctions including an NEA Creative Writing Fellowship, a Pushcart Prize, a Lannan Foundation Marfa Writer’s Residency and a Merwin Conservancy Artist Residency.
+Moldaw is the recipient of several literary distinctions including an NEA Creative Writing Fellowship, a Pushcart Prize, and a Lannan Foundation Marfa Writer’s Residency.

 While never a full-time academic, Moldaw has taught creative writing in a number of programs across the US, including the Stonecoast MFA Program in Creative Writing and the creative writing program at the College of Santa Fe (now Santa Fe University of Art and Design).
 She was a Visiting Writer at Bucknell University's Stadler Center for Poetry and the Louis D. Rubin, Jr., Writer-in-Residence at Hollins University.
 Moldaw has taught workshops at the Taos Summer Writers' Conference, Vermont Studio Center and Naropa University.

 She lives in Santa Fe, New Mexico with her husband, Arthur Sze, and their daughter.